SandraT22/currency-exchanger/README.md

 * Generate your own API key from https://www.exchangerate-api.com/
 * In "./.env" file, type "API_KEY=" then paste in your API key after the "="
 * Run $ npm run build.
-* Run $ npm run start to view in browser.
+* Run $ npm run start to view in the browser.

 ## Known Bugs